Tammie Jo Shults, who landed crippled Southwest plane, was one of first female fighter pilots in U.S. Navy

 Breaking News Emails

-The pilot who coolly landed a Southwest Airlines plane after one of the jet's engines failed and torpedoed shrapnel through a window midflight has gone against the odds before.
+The pilot who coolly landed a crippled Southwest Airlines plane after a blown engine sent shrapnel through one of the jet's windows midflight has gone against the odds before.

-Identified by The Associated Press as Tammie Jo Shults, she wasted no time steering the plane into a rapid descent toward safety when chaos broke out shortly after takeoff from New York — maintaining her composure even as passengers reported from the cabin that a woman had been partially sucked out of a shattered window.
+Identified by The Associated Press as Tammie Jo Shults, she wasted no time rapidly lowering the plane toward safety when chaos broke out shortly after takeoff Tuesday from New York — maintaining her composure even as passengers reported from the cabin that a woman had been partly sucked out of a shattered window.

-“We have part of the aircraft missing, so we’re going to need to slow down a bit,” she’s heard calmly telling air traffic controllers in audio transmissions after reporting the aircraft's engine failure.
+"We have part of the aircraft missing, so we're going to need to slow down a bit," Shults is heard calmly telling air traffic controllers in audio transmissions after reporting the aircraft's engine failure.

-“Could you have medical meet us there on the runway as well?
-We’ve got injured passengers,” Shults then requests.

-A air traffic controller asks her if her plane is on fire, to which Shults calmly replies: “No, it’s not on fire, but part of it’s missing.
-They said there’s a hole, and — uh — someone went out.”

 Breaking News Emails

-"Most of us, when that engine blew, I think we were pretty much going, 'Well, this just might be it,'" said passenger Peggy Phillips, from Brandon, Texas.
+"Most of us, when that engine blew, I think we were pretty much going, 'Well, this just might be it,' " said passenger Peggy Phillips, a retired nurse from Brandon, Texas.
 "To get us down with no hydraulics and a blown engine and land us safely is nothing short of miraculous to me.
 She's a hero, for sure."

+(Investigative sources told NBC News that there's no indication that the plane lost hydraulics.)

+Those aboard described a horrific scene after the engine blew and shattered the jet window.
+The cabin suddenly depressurized, and Riordan was partly sucked out of the open window, they said.

 "Most of us, when that engine blew, I think we were pretty much going, 'Well, this just might be it...
 She's a hero, for sure."